Port Dickson Beach and Other Things To Do

 Separated from people, the islet has more life, despite still being quite near to shore.
 Not very sensitive life, but more than the beach nonetheless.

 Crabs skitter among the maze of standing roots.
-And you can see where the waterline can rise and where the splash line could extend.
+And you can see where the waterline could rise and where the splash line could extend.
 Barnacles grow all over the mangrove branches almost up to my (admittedly diminutive) height.

 Port Dickson 3D art gallery